Which city is cheaper, Milan or Cinque Terre?

 Let's take a look at the differences and similarities between Milan and Cinque Terre.
 Then, you can decide for yourself which place is better for your next trip.

-There are opportunities to sample the local cuisine at great restaurants in both Cinque Terre and Milan.
+There are opportunities to sample the local cuisine at first-rate restaurants in both Cinque Terre and Milan.

 Known for it's food and restaurant scene, Cinque Terre is always at the top of any foodie's travel list.
 Like much of Italy, the area focuses on local flavors that include lots of seafood, as well as local fruits, vegetables, and herbs.
 The towns are known for their focaccia, which actually originated in nearby Genoa.
 Anchovies are a favorite here as well, and don't be turned off by your experience with anchovies outside of Italy.
 They don't compare.
 Also make sure you sample the pesto, mussels, and any fresh caught seafood.